jgato/jgato/random_docs/Scaling down clusters with ZTP.md

 worker-0.el8k-ztp-1.hpecloud.org   Ready    worker          125m   v1.23.12+8a6bfe4
 ```

-After that, the host should be switched off.

 ### Decommisioning the node

-After finishing the procedure the host will be off.
-You cannot re-start the host,  or

-it will re-join the cluster.
+You cannot re-start the host,  or it will re-join the cluster.
 This happens, because it will boot again and it will start the 'kubelet' service, that will make the host to rejoin to the cluster.

 The decommisioining process consists on deleting all the data from the cluster.
 There are many ways of doing this.
 One option would be: [How to destroy all the data from server for decommission? - Red Hat Customer Portal](https://access.redhat.com/solutions/84663)